 People spend 10,000 times more per gallon for bottled water than they typically do for tap water.
 If you get your recommended eight glasses a day from bottled water, you could spend up to \$1,400 annually.
 The same amount of tap water would cost about 49 cents.
 Even if you installed a filter device on your tap, your annual expenditure would be far less than what you'd pay for bottled water.
-For a detailed discussion on the NRDC study results, visit nrdc.org/stories/bottled-water-vs-tap-water.
+For a detailed discussion on the NRDC study results, visit goo. gl/Jxb6xG.